 Whilst the berries are bright and attractive, they are also toxic.
+[The berries are violently emetic and purgative].
 Holly, Ivy and Mistletoe are all associated with the festive season.
 They are all evergreen plants, whose foliage tends to last quite well in garlands, wreaths and other displays.

 * see Mabberley's Plant Book 3rd edition, CUP 2008